geoyogesh/json-gp-toolbox/README.md

 json-gp-toolbox
 ===============

-ArcGIS geoprocessing toolbox to convert geojson and topojson files to geodatabase
+ArcGIS geoprocessing toolbox to convert geojson and topojson files to esri geodatabase